YTB International: History

 In 2011 the company sold its headquarters building and adjoining property for $7.6 million.
-In October 2011, a newly formed company, Sixth Scott LLC began purchasing YTB Travel Network from YTB International.
-The company was relaunched as First Alliance Travel one year later.
+In October 2011, a newly formed company, Sixth Scott LLC, began purchasing YTB Travel Network from YTB International.
+The company was relaunched as First Alliance Travel in 2012.

 On February 1, 2012, founder J. Kim Sorenson died at the age of 62.
 In March 2012 the YTB announced a plan to merge with LTS Nutraceutical, another MLM firm.
 In May, the company began a major restructuring and stated that the President and CEO, Robert Van Patton, had submitted his resignation.
 In September, YTB called off the merger and announced that founder and chairman Scott Tomer was resigning.

-On March 1, 2013 YTB International filed for Chapter 11 protection in federal court in St. Louis.
-The last quarterly earnings report the company filed was for the third quarter of 2011, although the company later announced that the report contained errors.
+On March 1, 2013, YTB International filed for Chapter 11 protection in federal court in St. Louis.
+The company filed its last quarterly earnings report in the third quarter of 2011, although the company later announced that the report contained errors.

-On October 11, 2013, YTB completed the sale of its assets to a Chicago-based businessman Sam Hathi of Jamraval, Inc. "We believe the YTB franchise can be turned around and that it can regain the leadership position that it once held in the travel services industry," said Hathi in a statement.
-Since being acquired YTB has operated as YTB Global Travel.
-As of March 2, 2015 the company ceased enrolling new agents and representatives, yet still provided resources for existing members.
+On October 11, 2013, YTB completed the sale of its assets to Chicago-based businessman Sam Hathi of Jamraval, Inc. Since being acquired YTB has operated as YTB Global Travel.
+As of March 2, 2015 the company ceased enrolling new agents and representatives but still provides resources for existing members.

-Business model

-YTB reported having representatives in the United States, Bermuda, the Bahamas, and Canada who sold over $3 billion in travel in the company's first ten years.
-In 2012, YTB was listed 52nd largest travel agency for Travel Weeklys yearly "Power List."
-YTB Global Travel Inc operated as two companies under the YTB Global Travel Inc. name; YTB Travel Network and YTB Marketing.

-In YTB Travel Network, representatives purchased an "online travel agency" website from which they could be paid a sales commission.
-After paying a setup fee and monthly maintenance fee, representatives could sell travel packages online to others, and utilize the website for their own travel purposes.
-In YTB Marketing, representatives were responsible for recruiting for YTB's representative program.
-YTB paid a commission or referral fee and tiered compensation to those who participate in the Rep marketing program.
+As of March 2, 2015 YTB ceased enrolling new Referring Travel Agents.